What is a case competition?

 Teams must be comprised of 2-4 people.
-At least one member must be an enrolled full-time student in Fall 2017 and all members must be under the age of 35.
-All team members must complete the registration process including the pre-competition agreement before a link to the online case materials will be released to the team.
+At least one member must be an enrolled full-time student in Spring 2019 and all members must be under the age of 35.
+The undergraduate teams must consist of all full-time undergraduate students.
+Each team members must complete the registration process including the pre-competition agreement before a link to the online case materials will be released to the team.
 Once the case materials are released to the team, no new team members may join the team.

 Will I get training?